awv-informatik/buerli-starter/README.md

 cd buerli-starter
 ```

-Place your modeling.ccapp file into the /classcad folder and docker-compose up.
+Visit [https://buerli.io](https://buerli.io), sign in, download and place your *.ccapp file into the /classcad folder, rename it "modeling.ccapp" and docker-compose up.
 Now run:

 ```shell
 yarn